We love you Denton Square |

 Slice half an onion very thin.
 Over medium heat, sauté onions in a couple glugs of olive oil until translucent and fragrant.

-{You can mix and match whatever tomatoes you want.
+While the onions are cooking, give a rough slice to the red tomatoes and halve the yellow ones. {You can mix and match whatever tomatoes you want.
 These were just the kind I thought we'd enjoy and that were available at the store.}

 Give a rough chop to a large handful of kalamata olives.